-2-1.11.1 The Shell must be constructed of materials that do not produce sharp fragments as a result of operation.

-2-1.11.2 The shape of the shell must not increase the risk of binding in the launcher tube.

-2-1.11.3 The outside diameter of Shells must not exceed 44.5 mm (1.75 inches).
+- 2-1.11.1 The Shell must be constructed of materials that do not produce sharp fragments as a result of operation. - 2-1.11.2 The shape of the shell must not increase the risk of binding in the launcher tube. - 2-1.11.3 The outside diameter of Shells must not exceed 44.5 mm (1.75 inches).

-2-1.11.4 Individual Shells that are of cylindrical or other non-sherical shape must not exceed 101.6 mm (4 inches) in total length.

-2-1.11.5 Shells must not contain pressed clay plugs, separators, or any other hard internal components capable of acting as projectiles when the Shell bursts.

-2-1.11.6 The wall thickness of any reports must be sufficient to prevent simultaneous explosions

-2-1.11.7 Each Shell must include both an orienting loop that is securely attached to the top of the Shell, and a Shell wrapper or other means of securely maintaining correct Shell orientation.

-NOTE: If the fuse is securely attached at the center of the top of the shell so that when the shell is held by the fuse, the shell maintains correct orientation, the requirements in this section do not apply.

-2-1.11.8 Individual Shells that are of cylindrical or other non-spherical shape must bear the statement "THIS END UP" along with an arrow indicating the direction in which the shell should be placed inside the tube.

-2-1.12 Streamers used in devices subject to this standard shall be constructed of flame retardant and of non-electrically conductive material.
+- 2-1.11.4 Shells must not contain pressed clay plugs, separators, or any other hard internal components capable of acting as projectiles when the Shell bursts. - 2-1.11.5 The wall thickness of any reports must be sufficient to prevent simultaneous explosions - 2-1.11.6 Each Shell must include both an orienting loop that is securely attached to the top of the Shell, and a Shell wrapper or other means of securely maintaining correct Shell orientation. - NOTE: If the fuse is securely attached at the center of the top of the shell so that when the shell is held by the fuse, the shell maintains correct orientation, the requirements in this section do not apply. - 2-1.11.7 Individual Shells that are of cylindrical or other non-spherical shape must bear the statement "THIS END UP" along with an arrow indicating the direction in which the shell should be placed inside the tube. - 2-1.12 Streamers used in devices subject to this standard shall be constructed of flame retardant and of non-electrically conductive material.